TrishaChetani/TrishaChetani/README.md

   - Hey there 👋 I'm <strong>Trisha Chetani</strong>.
    </p>
    <p align="left">
    - 🔭  I love learning about any new topic.
-To improve me professionally, I spend most of my time learning about testing and development through making and involving myself in open source projects.
+To improve me professionally, I spend most of my time learning about testing and development through making and involving myself in open source projects or any other collaboration.
   </p>
   <p align="left">
-  - 👯  I do share what and how I am approaching learning new topics both personally and professionally
+  - 👯  I do share what and how I am approaching learning new topics both personally and professionally.
   </p>
   <p align="left">
-  - 💬  Ask me about testing, automation
+  - 💬  Ask me about testing, and automation, any help, and let us see what we can come up with together.
   </p>
-  - 😄  Pronouns: she
+  - 😄  Pronouns: she/her

 <!-- SOCIALS -->